privacy-scaling-explorations/p0tion/CONTRIBUTING.md

 ### Code rules

 We always use ESLint and Prettier.
 To check that your code follows the rules, simply run the npm script `yarn lint`.
-When commiting, `eslint` is run automatically, so you will be required to fix any error before being able to push a commit.
-We highly recommend to takle warnings as well.
+When committing, `eslint` is run automatically, so you will be required to fix any error before being able to push a commit.
+We highly recommend to tackle warnings as well.

 ### Commits rules